• Skip to main content

 How long does it take for candy grapes to dry?

-It takes about one hour for candy grapes to dry.
+It typically takes about one hour for the flavored sugar mixture to dry.

 Kick up your snack game a notch with these Candied Grapes, then let me know in the comments below if they were a win for you!